 Burglars rarely just walk down the road and decide to break-into a house at random.
 They often watch your house, learn your comings and goings before entering.
 When scoping out your home and they come across a large barking dog, it can certainly act as a deterrent, they want as easy quiet in-and-out job; so, a dog will deter intruders.

-We know from our research that a monitored home is three times more secure than a non-monitored home.
-The reason for this is burglars are aware that monitored alarm provide a guaranteed Garda response and they want their job to be as hassle-free as possible.
+We know from our research that our customers’ homes are 8.5 times safer than the national average.
+The reason for this is burglars are aware that monitored alarm provide a Garda response and they want their job to be as hassle-free as possible.
 At HomeSecure, our intruder deterrent box says “monitored alarm” which will make any burglar think twice about entering your home.

 Although we don’t have stats on how much of a deterrent a large dog will be for a burglar, we think both dogs and house alarms, especially clearly stated monitored alarms will deter thieves.